22 Customer Support Statistics That You Absolutely Need to Know

 3) Plus, angry customers gossip more than happy ones

-Just as it’s important to keep your customers happy—because happy customers tell their friends—it’s equally important to turn angry customers around (here’s how to do that).
+Just as it’s important to keep your customers happy—because happy customers tell their friends—it’s equally important to turn angry customers around.

 Because while happy customers might tell nine friends, unhappy customers, on average, tell sixteen.